A community for qualitative researchers.

 Linda Shi, Assistant Professor, City and Regional Planning

-My favorite qualitative methods book or article is: Mukhija, V. (2010).
+Favorite qualitative methods book or article is Mukhija, V. (2010).
 N of One plus Some: An Alternative Strategy for Conducting Single Case Research.
 Journal of Planning Education and Research, 29(4), 416–426. https://doi.org/10.1177/0739456X10362770

 Alexandra Blackman, Assistant Professor, Government